 Aside from customizing host text and email notifications when a visitor arrives, a VMS should send additional alerts, so your team is always in the know.
-When unique visitors check-in, you can send notifications to specific people or departments.
+When unique visitors check-in, you can send notifications to specific people or departments and even FactoryTV screens located throughout your facility.
 For example, notify the safety department when a contractor arrives.
 Notify the plant manager when a regulatory authority arrives.
 If an employee is out unexpectedly, their check-ins should be delegated to another employee.
 If your VMS dismisses an unwanted visitor, it should notify staff.

 Your returning visitors expect to be remembered by your VMS after their initial visit.
 The frequency in which you reserve documents to returning visitors should be determined by your company policies, not the limitation of your VMS.
 Each visitor type and component should be fully customizable to meet even the most granular of needs.

 Your company invests many dollars yearly on their brand and position in the marketplace.
 Your visitor check-in system sets the first impression for your visitors, and no one knows your brand better than you.
 You paid for it so your VMS should feature your brand logos, colors, styles and fonts.

 VMS typically offers DIY platforms that allow you to set up and configure your system to your wishes and allow access to necessary admins.
 You should be able to establish multiple and different user-level permissions and control access.
 When considering a VMS, it’s essential to look at onboarding and set-up.
 Are there additional costs?
 Who at your company will invest the time to educate themselves about and set the system up for your company?
 Choosing a VMS provider that includes onboarding for you could be a valuable time saver.